souta-pqr/vite-project/README.md

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

+## Live Demo

+You can view the live demo of this project at: [https://souta-pqr.github.io/vite-project/](https://souta-pqr.github.io/vite-project/)

+## Official Plugins

 Currently, two official plugins are available:

 - [@vitejs/plugin-react](https://github.com/vitejs/vite-plugin-react/blob/main/packages/plugin-react/README.md) uses [Babel](https://babeljs.io/) for Fast Refresh